bookofproofs/bookofproofs.github.io/_sources/history/19th-century/richardson-roland.md

 **Roland Richardson** was a Canadian mathematician who worked in the USA.
 He is known for his work at Brown University and with the American Mathematical Society.

 ### Mathematical Profile (Excerpt):
-* Roland had a younger brother Ralph Percy Richardson, born on 2 November 1879 in Dartmouth.
 * After completing his secondary education, Richardson was appointed as a teacher at the fishing village of Margaretsville in Annapolis County, Nova Scotia.
 * Renamed Acadia College in 1841, it had become Acadia University in 1891, five years before Richardson began his studies there.
 * In 1899 Richardson was appointed as principal of the High School in Westport, Nova Scotia.